MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsHuntGroup.md

 ```

 ### -UseDefaultMusicOnHold
-The UseDefaultMusicOnHold parameter indicates that this call queue uses the default music on hold.
+The UseDefaultMusicOnHold parameter indicates that this Call Queue uses the default music on hold.
 This parameter cannot be specified together with MusicOnHoldFileName and MusicOnHoldFileContent.

 ```yaml
 Type: System.Boolean